Skip to main content

 What are

-The course of study includes the obligation to acquire CFUs by performingOther Activities that are closely related to your university course and useful for your placement in the world of work.
+Your course of study includes the obligation to acquire CFUs by carrying outOther Activities that are closely related to your university course and useful for your entry into the world of work.

 • 3 CFUs for other activities

-You can enter the code for other activities in your study plan indifferently in the first, second and third year.
+You can enter the code for the other activities in your study plan either in the first, second or third year.

-N.B.The other activities can be carried out at any time during the three years but you can only apply for their recognition provided that you have entered the corresponding code in your study plan.
-If you have not entered it, you will still be able to perform the activities useful for earning "other" credits.
-However, to submit the documentation you will have to wait until the following academic year, when you enter the code of the educational activity in your plan.
+N.B.The other activities can be carried out at any time during the three years, but you can only request recognition if you have entered the corresponding code in your study plan.
+If you have not entered it, you can still carry out activities that are useful for obtaining 'other' credits.
+However, you will have to wait until the following academic year to submit your documentation, when you will enter the code for the educational activity in your plan.

 Recognized activities

-You can earn other credits by attending conferences, congresses, colloquia, seminars, organized by the course of study, the Department of Antiquities, Philosophy and History and the School of Humanities.
+You can obtain other credits by participating in conferences, congresses, colloquia, seminars, organised by the course of study, the Department of Antiquities, Philosophy and History and the School of Humanities.

-Below you will find the detailed list of activities that are considered valid for credit:
+Below you will find a detailed list of the activities that are considered valid for credit recognition:

 Proposals Other activities

-All updates on lectures, seminars and other events organized by the faculty of the degree program are posted:
+All updates on conferences, seminars and other events organised by the lecturers of the degree course are published:

 The computer skills test is a testto be prepared independently.
 Find all the information about test dates and materials to prepare on Teams.